MihaiTopi/BNLA/README.md

-# BNLA Listing Platform - Technical Features
+# Borrowing and Lending Listings Platform - Technical Features

 This document describes the key features implemented in the BNLA Listing Platform.
 The application uses an Angular frontend, a Node.js/Express backend, and a SQLite database (`better-sqlite3`).